Types of Legal Help

 Self-help is not a replacement for legal advice.

 Warning: Not all information on the internet is reliable.
-Be careful when getting information from online sources that charge money for information and/or forms.
+Be careful when getting information from online sources that charge money for information, forms, or both.

 Additional Self-Help Information